Ashish-khanagwal/Open-source-practice-and-resources/README.md

 ---

-**Don't forget to give a star :star: to the repository, join the discord server for more updates**
+**Don't forget to give a star :star: to the repository, & join the discord server for more updates!**